-Section(s) of the Document 7.
-3. Inf forn nation related to the items having a potential impact in the event of public offerings: i.
-Capital structure of the Company; Section 19.1 i i.
-Restrictions under the articles of association on the exercise of voting rights or the transfer of shares disclosed in accordance with article L.223-11 of the French Commercial Code; N/A i ii.
-Direct or indirect holdings in the share capital of the Company of which it is informed under articles L.233-7 and L.233-12 of the French Commercial Code; Section 16.1.2 i V. Holders of any securities conferring special rights of control and descriptions thereof; Section 16.2 - 16.3 \ V. Control mechanisms provided for in a potential employee stock ownership system where control rights are not exercised by the latter; N/A \ √i.
-Shareholders' agreements known to the Company and which may result in share transfer and voting rights restrictions; Section 16.2 \ √ii.
-Rules and regulations pertaining to the appointment and replacement of members of the Board of Directors and modifications to the bylaws of the Company; Section 19.2.2 \ √iii.
-Powers of the Board of Directors for the issuance and buybacks of shares; Section 19.1.3 and 19.1.6 i X. Agreements concluded by the Company that may be modified or terminated in the event of a change in control of the Company, except if such disclosure, excluding the case where legally required, materially adversely affect its interest; N/A × Χ. Agreements providing for severance payments for members of the Board of Directors or employees in the event of resignation, dismissal without just and sufficient cause or termination of employment resulting from a public offering.
-Section 17.2.3
+Section(s) of the Document (iii) Direct or indirect holdings in the share capital of the Company of which it is informed under Articles L.233-7 and L.233-12 of the French Commercial Code; Section 16.1.2 (iv) Holders of any securities conferring special rights of control and descriptions thereof; Sections 16.2 - 16.3 (v) Control mechanisms provided for in a potential employee stock ownership system where control rights are not exercised by the latter; N/A (vi) Shareholders' agreements known to the Company and which may result in share transfer and voting rights restrictions; Section 16.2 (vii) Rules and regulations pertaining to the appointment and replacement of members of the Board of Directors and modifications to the bylaws of the Company; Section 19.2.2 (viii) Powers of the Board of Directors for the issuance and buybacks of shares; Sections 19.1.3 and 19.1.6 (ix) Agreements concluded by the Company that may be modified or terminated in the event of a change in control of the Company, except if such disclosure, excluding the case where legally required, materially adversely affect its interest; N/A (x) Agreements providing for severance payments for members of the Board of Directors or employees in the event of resignation, dismissal without just and sufficient cause or termination of employment resulting from a public offering.
+Section 17.2.3 which met on March 8, 2021 and was sent to the statutory auditors.

-The report on Corporate Governance and the information required under this report were prepared and elaborated by the board of directors pursuant to article L.225-37 of the French Commercial Code, with the involvement of the executive and management committees.
+The report on Corporate Governance and the information required under this report were prepared and elaborated by the Board of Directors pursuant to Article L.225-37 of the French Commercial Code, with the involvement of the Executive and Management Committees.

-The report was adopted by the board of directors held on March 11, 2020, upon recommendation of the audit committee, which previously met the same day, and was sent to the statutory auditors.
+The report was adopted by the Board of Directors held on March 9, 2021, upon recommendation of the Audit Committee,